/ seo-glossary / What Is Rendering in SEO? SEO Glossary

 Google's rendering process follows a specific pipeline:

-1. Crawl: Googlebot fetches the raw HTML from your server.
-It processes the HTML, extracts any immediately visible content, and discovers linked resources (CSS, JavaScript files, images).
+1. Crawl: Googlebot fetches a URL from the crawling queue by making an HTTP request, after first checking whether you allow crawling.
+It processes the returned HTML, extracts any immediately visible content, and discovers linked resources (CSS, JavaScript files, images).

-3. Render: The WRS executes JavaScript, processes CSS, and constructs the final DOM, essentially viewing the page as a user would in Chrome.
+3. Render: Once Google's resources allow, the headless Chromium executes JavaScript, processes CSS, and constructs the final DOM, essentially viewing the page as a user would in Chrome.
 It captures the fully rendered content.

 4. Index: Google updates its index with the rendered content, including any text, links, or structured data that only appeared after JavaScript execution.